jakelever/kindred/tutorial/README.md

 Predicted relations:
 Vancouver       Canada
-Delhi   India
+Jaipur  India
 Mombasa Kenya
 Nairobi Kenya
+Edmonton        Canada
 Denver  Canada
 ```

+The exact set of predicted relations that you see may differ slightly from above.
+This is due to the small amount of data that we've annotated, and also possibly a slightly different version of the underlying spacy parser.
 Try annotating more or fewer of the sentences to begin with to see if it does better.

 It also saves the predicted relations as annotations into the predicted_relations directory which may be useful for viewing the sentence that contains the annotation.